It's all wrong, just a dream, what have I done?

 Because of the nature of this trope, there will be spoilers.

-- Blue Dragon, the henchman of the Big Bad (after the Big Bad has supposedly been defeated) reveals that the party is being used to open up the Dark World by their leader.
+- In the anime version of Blue Dragon, the henchman of the Big Bad (after the Big Bad has supposedly been defeated) reveals that the party is being used to open up the Dark World by their leader.
 Of course, they don't realize this until after helping almost destroy the world.

-- In the third Rebuild of Evangelion movie, poor Shinji falls victim to two instances of this: Just after having left the Rebellious Splinter Faction of the organization he used to work for, he finds out that said organization, including his own father, has been plotting doomsday for quite a while, and, in fact, sucessfully set him up to cause it for them in a futile attempt to save his love interest, and, in fact, brought the two of them together for that exact purpose.
+- In the third Rebuild of Evangelion movie, poor Shinji falls victim to two instances of this: Just after having left the Renegade Splinter Faction of the organization he used to work for, he finds out that said organization, including his own father Gendo, has been plotting doomsday for quite a while, and, in fact, successfully set him up to cause it for them in a futile attempt to save his Love Interest, and, in fact, brought the two of them together for that exact purpose.
 Then, he gets told that he can fix the now nigh-inhabitable planet by obtaining a certain Artifact of Doom, which he sets out to get, having to fight his former roommate and friend Asuka in the process.
 When he actually gets his hands on the artifacts, they do, obviously, cause yet another near-apocalypse as Shinji stares in horror.

 - In the first volume of The League of Extraordinary Gentlemen, the League works for "M", speculated to be Mycroft Holmes.
 However, as it turns out, "M" is actually Moriarty, who is using them to expand his own criminal empire.
 The villain they're fighting against is still a monster, however.

 - In the Spawn comics, Cogliostro only helped and mentored Spawn so that he could re-enter hell to become its ruler.
 For his real identity is Cain, the first killer and therefore the first hellspawn.